mahmuda-begum-v2solutions/vue-form-engine-wc/README.md

 ## 🛠️ Locally Using This Web Component

-If you'd like to test or develop this Web Component locally using a separate Vue project (e.g., `vue-form-engine-demo`), follow these steps:
+If you'd like to test or develop this Web Component locally using a separate Vue project (e.g., `vue-form-engine-demo-local`), follow these steps:

 ---